awllms/fwai/README.md

-# Getting Started
+# Fwai

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.\

-Backend server located at funwithaiserver(https://github.com/awllms/funwithaiserver)
+Backend server located at fwaiserver(https://github.com/awllms/fwaiserver)

 ### `Use`

-This project was created and intended to be used by representatives \
-from a specific company and not for public use.
+Not for public use.